What Is Surge Protection?

 Power Strips vs. Whole-House Protection: The Crucial Difference

-While a surge protector power strip offers localized protection for the devices plugged into it, a whole-house surge protector is the only way to safeguard every device and system in your home.
+While a surge protector power strip offers localized protection for the devices plugged into it, a whole-house surge protector is the only way to significantly reduce risk to every device and system in your home.

 The $20 power strip you buy at the hardware store provides a crucial, but limited, defense.
 These strips are designed to handle smaller, immediate surges and are meant to protect only the items directly plugged into them.